Aspha1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2  A script that displays a confused smiley "(Ôo)'.
 3  A script that displays the content of the /etc/passwd file.
 4  A script that displays the content of the files /etc/passwd and /etc/hosts.
+5  A script that displays the last 10 lines of /etc/passwd.